Menu

 ---|---|

-General liability | $504 |
+General liability | $500 to $960 |

-Business owner’s policy | $684 |
+Business owner’s policy (BOP) | $684 to $1,019 |

-Workers’ compensation | $540 |
+Workers’ compensation | $540 to $600 |

-Professional liability | $732 |
+Professional liability | $735 to $1,200 |

-Commercial auto | $1,764 |
+Commercial auto | $1,764 to $3,240 |

-Commercial umbrella | $900 |
+Commercial umbrella | $240 to $900 |

-Sources: Insureon, Progressive Commercial
+Sources: Insureon, Progressive Commercial and The Hartford

 While insurance type affects the price, many other factors will cause your premiums to go up or down.
-Every business is unique, which means you likely won’t see two businesses with the same insurance premium unless they qualify for the base or minimum premium.
+Every business is unique, which means you likely won’t see two businesses with the same insurance premium unless they qualify for the same base or minimum premium.

-Consider these factors when you get quotes for small business insurance:
+Consider these factors when you get quotes for small business insurance.

 Insurance carriers will want to know what you do so they can classify your company correctly for the insurance you’re purchasing.
 Keep in mind that specific industries have higher business insurance risk factors for some policy types.
-For example, a doctor’s professional liability policy costs more than a tutor’s because a doctor’s mistake can cost someone their life, while a tutor’s error might lead to someone failing a test.
+For example, a doctor’s professional liability policy costs more than a tutor’s because a doctor’s mistake can cost someone their life while a tutor’s error might only lead to someone failing a test.

-Your business assets will determine how much commercial property insurance coverage you’ll need.
+Your business assets will determine how much commercial property insurance coverage you need.
 These assets include inventory, supplies, materials and business equipment.
-Businesses don’t often think about how much it would cost to replace all of their office furniture and equipment, but that’s precisely what would be necessary after a total loss.
+Businesses don’t often think about how much it would cost to replace all their office furniture and equipment, but that’s precisely what would be necessary after a total loss.
 Business insurance must consider your business property.

 The more employees a business has, the more exposure it has to risk.
 This is especially true for workers’ compensation claims.
 The more employees on the payroll, the higher the probability that someone will get hurt on the job.

 Revenue is another risk indicator.
 The idea is that the more you earn, the more exposure you have to the public.
-This higher exposure increases your chances of a claim; the higher your revenue, the more you become a target for claims in which third parties seek big paydays from deep-pocketed companies.
+This higher exposure increases your chances of a claim.
+The higher your revenue, the more you become a target for claims in which third parties seek big paydays from deep-pocketed companies.

 Payroll is used to calculate your workers’ compensation premium.
 The workers’ compensation equation multiplies every $100 of payroll by the job classification and your company’s claims history.
 As the amount of your small business payroll increases, so does the premium.